Text by Živa Brglez

-In other words, if the medium or form itself is new, if it once more transgresses conventional definitions or views of art, the bet it that this could (or should) count for something by itself.
+In other words, if the medium or form itself is new, if it once more transgresses conventional definitions or views of art, the bet is that this could (or should) count for something by itself.
 London-based multimedia artist Aphra Shemza doesn’t want to play this game.
 Although “technology” is definitely one of the keywords with which one should describe her practice, her choice of artistic medium is principally traditional.

 Mostly, she creates using sculpting techniques while combining them with the procedures that contemporary technology has to offer.
 But, the result is usually still a sculpture, that is, a traditional medium.
-Sometimes it is a proper installation and other times it seems that the object, albeit 3D, feels completely at ease with losing one dimension and immersing itself in two-dimensional qualities, for example, the Compositions 1-4.
+Sometimes it is a proper installation, and other times it seems that the object, albeit 3D, feels completely at ease with losing one dimension and immersing itself in two-dimensional qualities, for example, the Compositions 1-4.
 Within her artistic practice, she often tries to balance the organic or natural with the technology and the traditional with not-yet-conventional.

 What is the intellectual process behind ‘Solutions for a Sustainable Art Practice’?

-I like to think of art as a tool with which artists are able to explore and raise questions about our human existence, the lives we lead and the society we inhabit.
+I like to think of art as a tool with which artists can explore and raise questions about our human existence, the lives we lead and the society we inhabit.
 I feel that being an artist working with technology puts me right at the forefront of this discourse.
 I invite innovation and look towards the future but am forced into a dialogue with our throw-away consumer culture as part of my process.

 I have also published all my research and concepts on a peer-led platform called ARTOLOGY for other artists who wish to pursue a more mindful creative process and curated and hosted a FLUX talks event called Radical Ecology: Sustainable Media Art in collaboration with Julie’s Bicycle, Bowarts, Arts Admin and Ugly Duck presenting three artist speakers concerned with these concepts.

-Could you expand more on what ‘a sustainable art practice’ is for you?
+Could you expand more on what a sustainable art practice is for you?

 You are one of the founders of FLUX Events; could you tell us more about FLUX and the events you run?

-2018 was our best year yet, we grew into a thriving network of over 2000+, with an active artist population engaging in regular meet-ups for talks, conferences, presentations, and exhibitions.
+2018 was our best year yet.
+We grew into a thriving network of over 2000+, with an active artist population engaging in regular meet-ups for talks, conferences, presentations, and exhibitions.
 In June, we hosted our first large-scale exhibition: ART IN FLUX featuring 14 interactive installations, 30 speakers, 6 performances and a workshop.
-In July we produced our first fully funded community outreach project called AYAH-Sign, a project on Digital Islamic Art in collaboration with the artist Sara Choudhrey, the Grenfell community, Arts Council England & Royal Borough of Kensington and Chelsea.
+In July, we produced our first fully funded community outreach project called AYAH-Sign, a project on Digital Islamic Art in collaboration with the artist Sara Choudhrey, the Grenfell community, Arts Council England & Royal Borough of Kensington and Chelsea.
 In addition, we’ve been busily organising our talks program of 10 evenings throughout the year hosted at the Library Club, covering themes such as; the Post-Human, Embodiment of Technology and New Social Sculpture.

-What expectations did you have and what did you achieve?
+What expectations did you have, and what did you achieve?

-FLUX exists to support and inspire new media artists in the UK, we wanted to create a platform for artists to come together and learn, inspire and collaborate with one another and I think we have done just that.
+FLUX exists to support and inspire new media artists in the UK, we wanted to create a platform for artists to come together and learn, inspire and collaborate with one another, and I think we have done just that.

-We have also curated ART IN FLUX which will be presented at Event Two opening 12th July.
+We have also curated ART IN FLUX which will be presented at Event Two, opening July 12.
 In collaboration with the Computer Arts Society, Royal College of Art, EVA London and the Lumen Art Projects, Event Two is a landmark exhibition.
 Building on the legacy of Event One, the very first exhibition of the Computer Arts Society at the Royal College of Art 50 years ago, the event will showcase not only original computational artworks from the Computer Art Society’s collection, but also ART IN FLUX, a selection of today’s most radical media artists combining historical aspects of computer art with contemporary arts practices.